Alfajor: Argentina

-The first authentic Argentine alfajor known is the Alfajor de Santa Fe.
-Colonel Néstor Fernández from Santa Fe took it to the Battle of Caseros in 1851, and it was then that the army tried it and it became so popular that General Justo José de Urquiza had a weekly shipment of these Santa Fe alfajores delivered to his estancia in San José de Entre Ríos.
+The alfajor has been manufactured and consumed since colonial times in the territories that today belong to Argentina.
+The filling is usually dulce de leche, although there are many variations.
+They can be covered with powder sugar (the traditional ones), glazed sugar (Santafesinos or "de nieve"), grated coconut or chocolate.
+Argentina is one of the world's largest consumers of alfajores, both in total numbers and in per capita calculations, consuming more than a billion alfajores a year.

+One important Argentine alfajor is the alfajor de Santa Fe or the alfajor santafesino, which has three puff pastry layers adhered to one another with dulce de leche and glazed all over.
 This alfajor is closely linked to the history of the city of Santa Fe.
+Colonel Néstor Fernández from Santa Fe took it to the Battle of Caseros in 1851.
+It became so popular with the army that General Justo José de Urquiza had a weekly shipment of these alfajores delivered to his estancia in San José de Entre Ríos.

-The production of these typical Santa Fe alfajores began in 1851 in a shop located on the southwest corner of San Jerónimo and 3 de Febrero streets, a few meters from the Cabildo (where the Santa Fe Government House currently stands).
+The production of Santa Fe alfajores began in 1851 in a shop located on the southwest corner of San Jerónimo and 3 de Febrero streets, a few meters from the Cabildo (where the Santa Fe Government House currently stands).
 Its owner and creator was Hermenegildo Zuviría, nicknamed "Merengo."
-The basic ingredients of this alfajor were round cookies made of toasted dough filled with dulce de leche and topped with meringue icing.
-Its popularity arose with the holding of the Constitutional Convention in 1853.
-"On the ground floor and on the upper floor of Merengo, two very important, very Santa Fe-style events were being developed, which would emerge here and have national significance.
+Its popularity increased with the Constitutional Convention in 1853:"On the ground floor and on the upper floor of Merengo, two very important, very Santa Fe-style events were being developed, which would emerge here and have national significance.
 On the upper floor, Gorostiaga was drafting the text of the Constitution; on the ground floor, Hermenegildo Zuviría, alias Merengo, was making the Santa Fe dulce de leche alfajor.
 It's the same era, and it's very difficult to find a building that combines, in so few square meters, "the construction of two objects, so different, yet so representative of us Santa Fe residents to the country."